realworldocaml/book/en/sexprs.md

 - : string = "(1 2)"
 ```

-In addition, most of the base types in Core support conversion to and
+In addition to providing the `Sexp` module, most of the base types in
-from s-expressions.
-For example, we can write:
+Core support conversion to and from s-expressions.
+For example, we
+can write:

 ```ocaml
 # Int.sexp_of_t 3;;